PistonDevelopers/dyon-tutorial/src/command-arguments.md

 }
 ```

-The first element is usually the path of the executable.
+The first item is the path of the executable.